Philodendron pink princess care: Growing a rare beauty

 Propagation by Stem Cuttings in Water

-- Choose a healthy stem with 2-3 leaves and a few nodes.
+- Select a vigorous stem 2-3 leaves and a couple of nodes.

-- Place the pot in a warm area with maximum indirect light.
+- Keep the pot in a warm spot where it will receive indirect light.

-- It is better to change the water every few days to keep the cutting fresh and clear.
+- It’s a good idea, however, to change the water every few days to help keep the cutting fresh and clear.

-- Transfer the cutting into the soil once the roots are a few inches long.
+- Plant the cutting once the roots are a few inches long.

 Propagation by Stem Cuttings in Soil